llvm/circt/docs/RationaleFIRRTL.md

 files to Verilog.
 It provides a number of useful compiler passes and infrastructure that allows the development of domain specific passes.
-The FIRRTL project includes a [well documented IR specification](https://github.com/chipsalliance/firrtl/blob/master/spec/spec.pdf) that explains the semantics of its IR and the [Antlr grammar](https://github.com/chipsalliance/firrtl/blob/master/src/main/antlr4/FIRRTL.g4) includes some extensions beyond it.
-This document generally assumes that you've read and have a basic grasp of the IR spec, and it can be occasionally helpful to refer to the grammar.
+The FIRRTL project includes a [well documented IR specification](https://github.com/chipsalliance/firrtl/blob/master/spec/spec.pdf) that explains the semantics of its IR and [Antlr grammar](https://github.com/chipsalliance/firrtl/blob/master/src/main/antlr4/FIRRTL.g4) includes some extensions beyond it.

 The FIRRTL dialect in CIRCT is designed to follow the FIRRTL IR very closely, but does diverge for a variety of reasons.
 Here we capture some of those reasons and why.
-They generally boil down to simplifying compiler transformations and taking advantages of the properties of SSA form.
+They generally boil down to simplifying compiler implementation and taking advantages of the properties of MLIR's SSA form.
+This document generally assumes that you've read and have a basic grasp of the IR spec, and it can be occasionally helpful to refer to the grammar.

 Status
 ------